mark-hahn/csyn/README.md

 - Allow variables in class prototypes
 - Wrap entire module with protective function
 - In many ways csyn is the best of both CS and JS

+### Atom integration out of the gate

+Not only will a standard csyn grammar support highlighting, but converting the buffer between csyn and js will be supported with one command.

+Also, there will be a mode where the file is always stored as javascript but edited as csyn.
+This eliminates the need to run the pre-processor at build time.
+This will also allow editing other's javascript files in csyn without them even knowing about csyn.

 ### Status